 From the Paro airport, you can fly to Bangkok and connect to other parts of Asia or return home.
 Happy travels!

 Price includes: 9 nights accommodation; Ground transportation throughout the tour; Sightseeing with local Bhutanese guide(s); Entrance fees to sites and museums; Government taxes and fees; All meals.
-HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+Services of a knowledgeable HE Travel tour host (with a minimum number of participants); HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Not included: Airfare to and from starting and ending points; Personal items including: alcoholic beverages, snacks, laundry, and telephone calls; gratuities for guides and HE Travel host.
 Airfare within Bhutan is not included, but is estimated at approximately $240 and will be arranged by HE Travel.